Donor Data: How to Turn Insights Into Donations

 Check your web traffic

-A nonprofit’s website is a great place to gather data.
+A nonprofit organization’s website is a great place to gather data.
 You can do this in two ways:

 1. Check web traffic to understand the demographic details of people visiting your website.